 - If you have a plan that lasts less than a year, the deductible can reset each time you extend or change your plan.
 This is a disadvantage over an annual marketplace plan.

 - Short-term plans have annual or lifetime policy limits and caps on coverage.

 One advantage of short-term health coverage is the price.
 These savings are only possible if you do not run into unexpected medical situations or are generally healthy and do not use prescriptions regularly.
 Medical debt is a major problem and cause of bankruptcy, so be sure and choose your health coverage carefully.

 How to Find the Best Short-Term Health Insurance Policy

 Saving money as a freelancer is important, but making sure you understand what you are paying for will help you make the right choice.
 Aside from comparing coverages offered, here are some tips to help you find the best short-term health policy:

 - Get quotes from several short-term health plan providers so you can compare various options.
 When possible, speak to a licensed insurance representative or assistant who can offer you some insight into the options you are getting.

 - Ask if there is an application fee.

 - Find out how extensions work or any penalty for canceling before the end of a term.

 - Is there a waiting period before coverage kicks in?

 - Ask about the lifetime and/or policy maximum, deductibles, copays, coinsurance, and out-of-pocket dollar limits.

 How Long Can You Be Insured on a Short-Term Health Insurance Policy?

-As of 2019, you may purchase a short-term health insurance plan that lasts up to 12 months.
-You may also be offered the option to extend the plan for up to 36 months.
-The criteria vary by state, check locally to understand the details and conditions for your plan.
+You may purchase a short-term health insurance plan that lasts up to 12 months.
+You may also be offered the option to extend the plan for up to three years.
+Different insurers will offer different options, check locally to understand the details and conditions for your plan.